frli8848/DREAM/INSTALLATION.md

 ## Julia (on Linux)

-First install Julia, where on Ubuntu (22.04 LTS) there is no package so one have to do somthing like
+First install Julia, where on Ubuntu (22.04 LTS) there is no package so one have to do something like
 ```bash
 $ wget https://julialang-s3.julialang.org/bin/linux/x64/1.8/julia-1.8.5-linux-x86_64.tar.gz
 $ tar xf julia-1.8.5-linux-x86_64.tar.gz